nafee-ahmed/Heart-Disease-Prediction/README.md

 ## Steps to run the code:

-* cd into "assignment 2 code" folder on your terminal
+* cd into root folder of this project on your terminal

 * Enter command `conda env create --file environment.yml --name env_from_file` to create the same environment the code was generated with in with the same dependencies